Why am I writing this blog?

 Can lead poisoning be treated so you can get back to earning your trade as a painter?

 I need to differentiate between intravenous chelation, which is carried out if the blood level is over 75ug/dL as an emergency treatment and needs to be administered under medical supervision, and oral chealtion for lower blood lead levels that generally don’t get treated, except by a very small number of doctors that know about lead and chelation.
+Oral chelation is something you can do yourself, whether your doctor is informed enough about lead poisoning or not.
+It’s very much about self-help because if you mention chelation to a doctor, you will often be told it is dangerous, can cause kidney and liver disease and even death.
+That’s bullshit.

 1. If you’re renovating an old house make sure you test for the presence of lead paint in the areas you’re renovating, White-painted wooden windows are a classic place for lead paint.
 Get a test kit from Bunnings, many paint suppliers or order it from the Lead Group (The LEAD Group Shop –)